 - Transfer the tofu to the food processor/chopper.
 Blitz it for a minute so it becomes creamy

-- Spoon the chocolate mixture into the cooled down pastry case.
-Use a spatula to smooth over.
+- Spoon the chocolate mixture into baked pastry case and use a spatula to smooth over.
 Sprinkle over the nuts if using

-- Transfer to the fridge and chill for a few hours until set and firm
+- Transfer to the fridge and chill for a few hours until the filling has set

-- Finally, cut into 6 portions and serve!
+- Finally, cut into six portions and serve!

-Top tip: if you don’t want to make a tart you can make a mouse- use 100g chocolate instead of 120g.
+Top tip: if you don’t want to make a tart, you can make a mouse- use 100g of chocolate instead of 120g.

 I hope you have enjoyed this recipe and that is has inspired you to get busy in your kitchen!
 Let me know if you have used tofu in a dessert recipe before.